Lambda point

-The lambda point is the temperature at which normal fluid helium (helium I) makes the transition to superfluid helium II (approximately 2.17 K at 1 atmosphere).
-The lowest pressure at which He-I and He-II can coexist is the vapor−He-I−He-II triple point at 2.1768 K and 5.0418 kPa, which is the "saturated vapor pressure" at that temperature (pure helium gas in thermal equilibrium over the liquid surface, in a hermetic container).
+The lambda point is the temperature at which normal fluid helium (helium I) makes the transition to superfluid state (helium II).
+At pressure of 1 atmosphere, the transition occurs at approximately 2.17 K. The lowest pressure at which He-I and He-II can coexist is the vapor−He-I−He-II triple point at 2.1768 K and 5.0418 kPa, which is the "saturated vapor pressure" at that temperature (pure helium gas in thermal equilibrium over the liquid surface, in a hermetic container).
 The highest pressure at which He-I and He-II can coexist is the bcc−He-I−He-II triple point with a helium solid at 1.762 K, 29.725 atm.